-- director compensation in the form of equity (including his chairperson fee). - (5) Mr. Beckwitt elected to receive 100% of his director compensation in the form of equity. - (6) Mr. Bowman is the Chair of the Compensation Committee.
-He elected to receive 100% of his director compensation in the form of equity (including his chairperson fee). - (7) Ms. Carter was appointed to the Board in October 2017 and will receive cash compensation for her services as a director from the date of her appointment through July 2018. - (8) Mr. Damiris selected the compensation package where he receives a portion of his director compensation in the form of equity and a portion in cash. - (9) A portion of the cash received by Messrs.
-Damiris, Ellen and Stewart relates to director compensation for the prior board year ended July 2017 - (10) Mr. Ellen is Chair of the Audit Committee.
+- (5) Ms. Carter and Messrs.
+Beckwitt and Damiris elected to receive 100% of their director compensation in the form of equity. - (6) Mr. Bowman is the Chair of the Compensation Committee.
+He elected to receive 100% of his director compensation in the form of equity (including his chairperson fee). - (7) A portion of the cash received by Ms. Carter and Messrs.
+Damiris, Ellen and Stewart relates to director compensation for the prior board year ended July 2018. - (8) Mr. Ellen is Chair of the Audit Committee.
 He selected the compensation package where he receives a portion of his director compensation in the form of equity and a portion in cash.
-Mr. Ellen received his committee chairperson fee in cash.
+Mr. Ellen received his chairperson fee in cash.

-- (11) Mr. Hirsch retired from the Board effective August 3, 2017. - (12) Includes \$640 of dividend equivalent cash payments made to Mr. Hirsch in connection with restricted stock awarded to Mr. Hirsch. - (13) Mr. Nicolais is Vice Chairman of the Board.
-He elected to receive 100% of his director compensation in the form of equity (including his chairperson fee). - (14) Mr. Stewart is the Chairman of the Board.
+- (9) Mr. Nicolais served as Vice Chairman of the Board during fiscal 2019.
+He elected to receive 100% of his director compensation in the form of equity (including his chairperson fee). - (10) Mr. Stewart served as Chairman of the Board during fiscal 2019.
 He selected the compensation package where he receives a portion of his director compensation in the form of equity and a portion in cash.
 Mr. Stewart received his chairperson fee in cash.

-The following chart shows the number of outstanding stock options, RSUs and shares of restricted stock held by each non-employee director as of March 31, 2018.
+The following chart shows the number of outstanding stock options, RSUs and shares of restricted stock held by each non-employee director as of March 31, 2019.

 Name Stock Options(1) RSUs(2) Restricted Stock(3)

-F. William Barnett 33,821 8,743 10,405
+F. William Barnett 33,821 10,405

 Richard Beckwitt 2,070 4,405

 Ed H. Bowman 6,293 10,485

 Margot L. Carter

-George Damiris
+George J. Damiris - - -

 Martin M. Ellen 6,917 1,852

-Michael R. Nicolais 15,526 3,845 5,368
+Michael R. Nicolais 17,267 3,864 5,368

 Richard R. Stewart 9,942 3,550

-- (1) All of these stock options were fully exercisable as of March 31, 2018. - (2) The RSUs granted to non-employee directors are not payable until the non-employee director's service on the board terminates because of the director's death or the director's retirement in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee.
-The number of RSUs reflected in this column includes the following aggregate dividend equivalent units, which are accrued by holders of our RSUs at any time we pay a cash dividend on our - Common Stock: Mr. Barnett 1,231 RSUs; and Mr. Nicolais 545 RSUs. - (3) The restrictions on the restricted stock granted to non-employee directors will not lapse until the non-employee director's service on the board terminates because of the director's death or the director's retirement in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee.
+- All of these stock options were fully exercisable as of March 31, 2019. - (2) The RSUs granted to non-employee directors (and any accrued dividend equivalent RSUs) are not payable until the non-employee director's service on the board terminates because of the director's death or the director's retirement in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee.
+The number of RSUs reflected in this column includes the following aggregate dividend equivalent units, which are accrued by holders of our - RSUs at any time we pay a cash dividend on our Common Stock: Mr. Nicolais -564 RSUs. - (3) The restrictions on these restricted stock awards will not lapse until the non-employee director's service on the board terminates because of the director's death or the director's retirement in accordance with the Company's director retirement policy, or under such circumstances as are approved by the Compensation Committee.
 Any cash dividends declared and paid by the Company during the restricted period are paid in cash with respect to such restricted stock.